 I stumbled over myself to get to my paints.

-To me, it's to brush off the bullshit swirling around out there and find and maintain the light and energy that brings us together, to stop being blind to the ways myself, my communities, my companies, my country have been dividing people for centuries, especially black people, and share the ways we can find joy and acceptance with our differences as we all culture clash, because its going to happen whether white people like it or not. ✨
+To me, it's to brush off the bullshit swirling around out there and find and maintain the light and energy that brings us together, to stop being blind to the ways myself, my communities, my companies, my country have been dividing people for centuries, especially black people, especially poor people, especially mentally challenged or "different" people, and share the ways we can find joy and acceptance with our differences as we all culture clash, because its going to happen whether we like it or not. ✨

 - Tara Brach in Meditation: Spacious, Loving Awareness (from retreat), on May 28, 2020, as humanity begins to break out into a turbulent and promising #BlackLivesMatter movement